 This policy applies where we are acting as a data controller with respect to the personal data of the people who visit our website and access our materials.; in other words, where we determine the purposes and means of the processing of that personal data.

 Our website has opt-in forms which you can use to specify what kinds of materials and communications you would like to receive from us.
-The legal basis for any and all of your data is your consent if required by law.
+The legal basis for any and all of your data is your consent and/or legitimate interest if required by law.

 We may send you marketing communications if you have asked for information about or made purchases of our goods or services and in each case you have not opted out of receiving marketing communications since.
 At any time you can opt out of receiving marketing emails from us via opt-out links on our website or in our emails or by emailing us at move create learn @gmail.com.